auth0/docs/articles/libraries/auth0js/v9/migration-guide.md

 [Migrating from Auth0.js v8 in React.js Applications](/libraries/auth0js/v9/migration-react)

-::: note
+:::note
-If you have any questions or concerns, you can submit them using the [Support Center](${env.DOMAIN_URL_SUPPORT}), or directly through your account representative, if applicable.
+If you have any questions or concerns, you can discuss them in the [Auth0 Community](https://community.auth0.com/), submit them using the [Support Center](${env.DOMAIN_URL_SUPPORT}), or directly through your account representative, if applicable.
 :::